 - But Finland will get 60% of their power from nuclear—second only to France.

 Even so, the single new DGR is not expected to be filled until 2120, a century after operations begin.

 Sweden is next in line, and they’re following the exact pattern set by Finland.

-8,000 tonnes of nuclear waste—everything Sweden has generated since the 1970—will be buried one-third of a mile into the earth.
+8,000 tonnes of nuclear waste—everything Sweden has generated since the 1970—will be underground, one-third of a mile into the earth.

-The final project is expected to cost only $2 billion.
+The final project will cost only $2 billion.

 “This is the result of 40 years of research and it will be safe for 100,000 years.”

 Just like how a large company would do it, Sweden let communities compete for the chance at the jobs and money that follow large construction projects.

 France has already selected a suitable site for a DGR, and the UK and Canada are in the process of doing so.

 The United States, however, is a different story.